ngdzu/atelier2/doc/DASHBOARD_REQUIREMENTS.md

 **Business Metric**: A quantifiable measure of business performance (e.g., revenue, appointment count).

+**Calendar View**: An interface displaying appointments in a calendar format, allowing users to view, create, edit, and manage appointments.

+**Employee Management**: The process of creating, editing, viewing, and deleting employee accounts, including assigning roles, specialties, and calendar colors.

 **CLV (Customer Lifetime Value)**: The total revenue expected from a customer over their relationship with the business.

 **Content Section**: A distinct area of the website that can be edited independently (e.g., landing hero, about page, contact info).